 '''

+DefaultListModel myModel;

+then it should be

 DefaultListModel<String> myModel;

 '''

 Running the regular Java compiler with the -Xlint:unchecked command-line option will help you to find and fix problems such as raw types.

 • The error

 '''

 error: annotation type not applicable to this kind of declaration ...
 List<@NonNull String> ...

 '''